Corporate Profile on The FIRM

-The FIRM now has over 10,000 property investors (members) including yourself and constantly growing.
-Members feel secure with the advise and coupled with the ongoing service continue to deal with The FIRM.
+The FIRM now has over 15,000 property investors (members), including yourself, and constantly growing.
+Members feel secure with the professional advice and, coupled with the ongoing service, continue to deal with The FIRM.
 Many members and their children have achieved continual expansion of their portfolio over the many years of their relationship with The FIRM.

-Having the right people associated with The FIRM means that we have been, and remain, a progressive organization.
-Our organization provides a complete range of property related services and opportunities that benefit all members.
-The FIRM provides advice on a regular basis to satisfy each and every member.
+Having the right professional service providers associated with The FIRM means that we have been, and remain a progressive organization.
+Our organization provides a complete range of property-related services and opportunities that benefit all members.
+The FIRM provides professional advice on a regular basis to satisfy each and every member.

-The FIRM recognizes that owning an investment property is common place and a popular security for many private and institutional investors.
+The FIRM recognizes that owning an investment property is commonplace and popular security for many private and institutional investors.
 However, without the necessary local knowledge and experience, investing in property can be confusing and costly.
 Our professional approach focuses on the needs of each individual member.
-Every investor has unique and specific circumstances requiring a tailor made structure to maximize their benefits both now and in the future.
+Every investor has unique and specific circumstances requiring a tailor-made structure to maximize their benefits both now and in the future.

 For many, to consider the future is to become afraid.
 Some people are fearful of the unknown and become concerned about what change could mean in their lives.
 As a result, they choose to remain comfortable and relinquish their dreams.
-Others realize that the future brings opportunities and they seek someone they can trust and is well placed to help them achieve their goals.
+Others realize that the future brings opportunities, and they seek someone they can trust and who is well-placed to help them achieve their goals.

-Even though we remain focused on properties, currently we are conducting our due diligence to consider diversifying or leveraging equity from our property portfolios to a 330' Mega-Superyacht located in the Mediterranean.
-We are also carrying out the feasibility studies on the potential for a First Class Executive Private Airline utilising 747 Jumbo's, more about these special projects later.
+Even though we remain focused on properties, currently we are conducting our due diligence to consider diversifying from our property portfolios to a 600' boutique 5 Star cruise liner.
+We are also carrying out feasibility studies on the potential for a First Class Executive Private Airline; more about these special projects later.